MinBZK/nl-wallet/wallet_core/gba_hc_converter/README.md

 possession of the encryption key.
 The preload binary writes that encrypted data to a shared storage location, from which the gba-hc-converter is only allowed to read.
 The encrypted data is stored having a specific filename.
 The filename is constructed as the HMAC-SHA256 over the BSN and a secret key.
-This way, when the gba-hc-converter receives a request to fetch data for a specific BSN, it calculates the HMAC-SHA256 (using the method described above) and checks if there is a file having that filename on the filesystem, ensuring authentication and integrity.
+Since BSN numbers have a predictable structure and limited possible values, HMAC-SHA256 is used to ensure secrecy, integrity and authentication.
+When the gba-hc-converter receives a request to fetch data for a specific BSN, it calculates the HMAC-SHA256 (using the method described above) and checks if there is a file having that filename on the filesystem.
 If there is such a filename, the preloaded data is decrypted and served.
 If not, it can either return a not found response or fetch the data from GBA-V, depending on how it is configured.

 For manually prefetching a GBA-V response, the following binary can be used: